 Choose A Good Web Host

-The best way to optimize your WordPress site to choose the right provider for a fast-loading website.
-WordPress.org recommends that your host supports PHP7.2, MySQL 5.6 or greater, and HTTP/2 – fortunately, our recommendations of SiteGround and Nexcess hits the mark on all counts.
+The best way to optimize your WordPress site is to choose the right provider for a fast-loading website.
+WordPress.org recommends that your host supports PHP 8, MySQL 5.6 or greater, and HTTP/2 – fortunately, our recommendations are hosts like Cloudways, and WP Engine hits the mark on all counts.

 Besides meeting the recommended criteria, these hosts also provide the easy addition of an SSL certificate through Let’s Encrypt and CDN service for those looking to add this functionality.
-Both of these resources will help to keep your site running fast and secure.
+These resources will help keep your site running fast and secure.

 Larger images will slow a site down, and our process is to crop, compress, and upload.
 Quality images are some of the heaviest assets on your website, but the image draws the reader in, so they are necessary to enhance your message.
 Images with a little pre-work can still do their job without slowing your site down.